 Determining Why an Application Request Does Not Complete

-This topic describes how you can use the Wudfext.dll debugger extensions in conjunction with a User-Mode Driver Framework (UMDF) version 1 driver to determine why an application request does not complete.
+This topic describes how you can use the Wudfext.dll debugger extensions in conjunction with a User-Mode Driver Framework (UMDF) version 1 or 2 driver to determine why an application request does not complete.

 You can perform the following steps to determine why an application request does not complete:

-Use the !wudfext.umirps UMDF debugger extension to display all the outstanding user-mode I/O request packets (IRPs) in the host process.
+Use !wudfext.umirps (UMDF 1) or !wdfkd.wdfumirps (UMDF 2) to display all the outstanding user-mode I/O request packets (IRPs) in the host process.
 The information for each user-mode IRP includes the original kernel-mode IRP for which the user-mode IRP was created.

 Determine the user-mode IRP that corresponds to the kernel-mode IRP that the application originated.

 The information for the user-mode IRP includes the stack locations.
 If you know the stack locations, you can determine where the IRP is being processed.
 Stack location 0 represents the stack below UMDF (that is, the kernel-mode stack or some other sub-system, such as Microsoft Win32 or Winsock).

 - If the IRP is at your driver's layer (that is, the layer in which your driver processes the IRP), perform the following steps: